 BASIC is READY to work with you.

 Erases any previous program.

 BASIC's response to your SCR.

 You want to see the current program.

 There is none.

 BASIC ends its program LISTing.

-You enter 2 program lines (note 5 PRINT "FIRST PROGRAM" (CR) This line is out of sequence.
+You enter 2 program lines (note required line numbers).

+This line is out of sequence.

 Check to see what you've done.